ffalt/jamserve/README.md

 `npm run start` to run the server (available after a successful build)

 ### Development Build

-`npm run build` to build the server into dist/bundle.js
+`npm run build:dev` to build the server into dist/bundle.js

 ### Production Build